kubermatic/docs/content/kubermatic/master/installation/start_kkp/concepts/pipeline_definition/_index.en.md

 +++
-title = "Delivery Pipeline description"
+title = "Delivery Pipeline Description"
 +++

 Automated pipeline was created in GitHub, GitLab or Bitbucket to automate all installation steps to have KKP up and running and